zchee/golang-wiki/ExperienceReports.md

   - Jack Lindamood, "[Interface wrapping method erasure](https://medium.com/@cep21/interface-wrapping-method-erasure-c523b3549912)", July 2017, about the loss of information due to type wrappers
 - Sam Whited, “[The Case for interface{}](https://blog.samwhited.com/2017/08/the-case-for-interface/)”, Aug 2017, two examples of using interface and why one is bad (but necessary) and one is good.
 - James Frasché, "[Sum types experience report](https://gist.github.com/jimmyfrasche/ba2b709cdc390585ba8c43c989797325)", Aug 2017, issues caused by inability to restrict to a closed set of types
+- Robin Eklind, "[Specific use cases.
+In response to James Frasché's 'Sum types experience report'](https://gist.github.com/jimmyfrasche/ba2b709cdc390585ba8c43c989797325#gistcomment-2181410)", Aug 2017, issues caused by inability to restrict to a closed set of types

 ## Typed nils